-A Columbia, Tenn., native and graduate of Lipscomb University, Leigh is active in the Public Relations Society of America’s Nashville Chapter, serving as programs co-chair in 2013 and 2014 and a public service co-chair in 2015.
-She serves on the boards of directors of the League of Women Voters of Nashville and Proverbs 12:10 Animal Rescue and the board of advisers for Lipscomb University’s communications and journalism department.
-Leigh is past president of the board of directors of children’s literacy organization Book’em, a member of Junior League of Nashville and a volunteer for Inner City Ministry.
-She was a finalist in the public relations and advertising category for the 2014 and 2015 Nashville Emerging Leader Awards.
+A Columbia, Tenn., native and graduate of Lipscomb University, Leigh joined MP&F in 2007.
+She is active in the Nashville nonprofit community and serves on the boards of Safe Haven Family Shelter, the League of Women Voters of Nashville and PRSA Nashville.
+Leigh is also a member of the board of advisers for Lipscomb University’s communications and journalism department and past president of the board of directors of children’s literacy organization Book’em.
+She was the 2016 recipient of PRSA Nashville’s Mercury Award and a finalist in the public relations and advertising category for the 2014 and 2015 Nashville Emerging Leader Awards.

 Erin MercerAccount Supervisor

 Erin Mercer joined McNeely Pigott & Fox in 2006, and leads projects related to advertising, internal and external communications, speech writing, research and materials development.
 She has worked on accounts including AT&T, the Consumer Healthcare Products Association, CSX, Fisk University, and the U.S. Department of Labor’s Job Corps program.
 In addition to her client work, Erin leads MP&F’s diversity and inclusion committee and the diversity fellowship program.

 Originally from Jackson, Tenn., Mercer holds bachelor’s and master’s degrees in mass communication from Jackson State University and Middle Tennessee State University, respectively.
 She is currently pursuing a master’s of business administration from Lipscomb University.
 She was appointed to the Middle Tennessee Workforce Development Board, and she is a member of the National Association of Women MBAs.

 Colby SledgeAccount Supervisor